 The Star Wars franchise has seen some great games come and go over the years.
 I'd like to take a moment to pour one out for Star Wars: Force Arena, a MOBA-style game that was shut down almost a year ago.
-It was easily the best Star Wars mobile game I've played and it's a shame that it was not viable or whatever reason the developers had for shutting down the servers.
+It was easily the best Star Wars mobile game I've played, and it's a shame that it was not viable — or whatever the reason was why the developers had for shutting down the servers.

 I'll also note that this list does not include any AR-experiences or lightsaber simulators because, despite how cool they might be, they are novelties and not really games that you can get enjoyment out for any true length of time.